dewaka/dewaka.github.io/_posts/2021-01-17-bulk-search-and-replace.md

 ### xargs

-- Use of `xargs` `-I` option for substitution
-- As in the following example the variable can be used for substituting output.
+- Use of `xargs` `-I` option for substitution - as in the following example a variable can be used for substituting output.
+The variable can be any symbol.
-  Variable can be any symbol, as `_` in the following example or `@` in the above one.
+  Following example, and its output should make it clear what's going on with the command substitution.

   ```
   > echo hello | xargs -I_ echo _ _